The Shocking Murder Case of Candace Hiltz

 Dolores didn't return home until around 3:30 in the afternoon.
 She entered her home to find Paige, who was eleven months old, screaming and crying in her crib.
 Dolores also found pools and spatters of blood but no sign of Candace.
 She ran to the bedroom to pick up Paige but made a shocking discovery.
 There appeared to be something under the bed, wrapped in a green comforter.
 Dolores immediately felt sick to the stomach with all the blood and with Paige screaming and crying.
 She unwrapped the green comforter to find Candace's lifeless body with multiple shot wounds.
 It is reported that around 75% of her head was no long visible because she had been shot so many times.
 Dolores held Candace's hand until the police showed up.
 The 911 call between Dolores and the police has not yet been released.
 Two people have tried to contact the police to see if they would release the tape but they refuse to do so, as this case is considered an ongoing investigation.

 Deputy Briscoe and Deputy Dodd were the two deputies assigned to this case.
 According to Dolores the two detectives did a horrible job of surveying the crime scene.
 They did not tape off or secure the crime scene and it was quite easy for other people to walk in and potentially contaminate evidence.
 Almost immediately the officers pointed the finger at Candace's brother James.
 A manhunt was organised to track him down.
-In the early stages many investigators combed through the wooded area surrounding the Hiltz residence, looking for clue or evidence.
+In the early stages many investigators combed through the wooded area surrounding the Hiltz residence, looking for clues or evidence.
 But many people believed that they were actually just looking for James.
 The officers didn't even have an alternative theory and their main focus was finding James Hiltz.
 It was at this point in the investigation where the family dog, who had gone missing just days before Candace's murder, was found.
-He was tied up to a tree and been butchered with an axe.
+He was tied up to a tree and had been butchered with an axe.
 Some people believed the dog had been taken and killed, so the murderer could get into the house easily, without the dog barking or alerting his presence.
 Others believed the dog had been taken and killed to taunt the family.

 Investigators began to question the family on James' whereabouts and if he had any friends or workmates.
 The family began to question the direction of the questions as James' mental illness did not allow him to interact with his own family, let alone any outside associates.
 Dolores explained this to the officers stating that he also had no history of violence and was always in and out of the Colorado Mental Health Institute.
 Dolores further explained that James didn't even own or have access to a firearm but officers disregarded this and carried on questioning Dolores about her son, for over four hours.